Affiliate links on Android Authority may earn us a commission. Learn more.

 Restart the app

 Sometimes closing the app and starting it up again is all it takes to resolve the issue.
-Don’t just hit the home button on your phone; make sure to close the app entirely before relaunching it.
-You can also try restarting your mobile device completely.
-For example, if you have a Samsung device, follow our guide here.
+Don’t just hit the home button on your phone; close the app entirely before relaunching it.
+You can also try restarting your mobile device entirely.
+For example, if you have a Samsung device, follow our guide.

 Check for updates